Salman Rushdie attacker receives maximum sentence

 “It took like five men to pull [the attacker] away, and he was still stabbing,” Linda Abrams, who sat in the front row, said.
 “He was just furious, furious.
 Like, intensely strong and just fast.”

 A doctor in the audience administered aid to Rushdie and called for medics.
 Stabbed roughly 10 times, the author was transported via helicopter to a local hospital with wounds to the neck and chest.
-He underwent emergency surgery and was placed on a ventilator that night, The Times said.
+He underwent emergency surgery and was placed on a ventilator that night, The Times reported.
 Rushdie’s agent, Andrew Wylie, said the author sustained liver damage, had severed nerves, and would likely lose an eye.

 Reese also suffered a minor facial injury, though he was released from a local hospital that afternoon.
 Following his discharge, Reese called Rushdie “one of the great defenders of freedom of speech and freedom of creative expression.”